Broadcom (NASDAQ:AVGO) Announces Earnings Results

-Broadcom (NASDAQ:AVGO) issued its quarterly earnings data on Wednesday.
-The semiconductor manufacturer reported $6.62 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $6.43 by $0.19, MarketWatch Earnings reports.
-Broadcom had a return on equity of 38.32% and a net margin of 16.01%.
-The company had revenue of $6.61 billion during the quarter, compared to analysts’ expectations of $6.51 billion.
-During the same period last year, the business earned $5.14 earnings per share.
-The business’s revenue was up 15.1% on a year-over-year basis.
+Broadcom (NASDAQ:AVGO) issued its quarterly earnings results on Wednesday.
+The semiconductor manufacturer reported $6.62 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $6.43 by $0.19, MarketWatch Earnings reports.
+Broadcom had a net margin of 16.01% and a return on equity of 38.32%.
+The business had revenue of $6.61 billion for the quarter, compared to analysts’ expectations of $6.51 billion.
+During the same quarter last year, the company posted $5.14 EPS.
+The company’s revenue was up 15.1% compared to the same quarter last year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Shareholders of record on Tuesday, June 22nd will be issued a dividend of $3.60 per share.
-This represents a $14.40 dividend on an annualized basis and a yield of 3.04%.
-Broadcom’s dividend payout ratio (DPR) is currently 78.05%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Tuesday, June 22nd will be issued a dividend of $3.60 per share.
+This represents a $14.40 dividend on an annualized basis and a yield of 3.10%.
+Broadcom’s payout ratio is 78.05%.

-A number of brokerages recently issued reports on AVGO.
-Piper Sandler increased their target price on shares of Broadcom from $500.00 to $525.00 and gave the stock an “overweight” rating in a research report on Wednesday.
-Oppenheimer reiterated a “buy” rating and issued a $575.00 target price on shares of Broadcom in a research note on Thursday, May 27th.
-Barclays increased their price target on Broadcom from $500.00 to $525.00 and gave the stock an “overweight” rating in a research report on Friday.
-Royal Bank of Canada raised their price target on Broadcom from $450.00 to $460.00 and gave the company an “outperform” rating in a report on Friday, March 5th.
-Finally, Robert W. Baird reissued a “buy” rating on shares of Broadcom in a research note on Sunday, March 7th.
-Five research analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
-Broadcom has an average rating of “Buy” and a consensus price target of $482.81.
+A number of brokerages recently commented on AVGO.
+JPMorgan Chase & Co. raised their target price on Broadcom from $500.00 to $570.00 and gave the stock an “overweight” rating in a report on Friday, March 5th.
+Barclays boosted their price objective on Broadcom from $500.00 to $525.00 and gave the company an “overweight” rating in a research note on Friday.
+Piper Sandler lifted their price target on shares of Broadcom from $500.00 to $525.00 and gave the company an “overweight” rating in a report on Wednesday.
+Citigroup reaffirmed a “buy” rating and issued a $528.00 price objective (up previously from $500.00) on shares of Broadcom in a research note on Friday.
+Finally, Wells Fargo & Company lifted their price target on shares of Broadcom from $450.00 to $475.00 and gave the company an “equal weight” rating in a report on Friday.
+Five analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the company.
+Broadcom currently has a consensus rating of “Buy” and an average target price of $481.08.

 About Broadcom